 The UN-REDD Programme is the United Nations collaborative initiative on Reducing Emissions from Deforestation and forest Degradation (REDD) in developing countries.
 The Programme was launched in 2008 and builds on the convening role and technical expertise of the Food and Agriculture Organization of the United Nations (FAO), the United Nations Development Programme (UNDP) and the United Nations Environment Programme (UNEP).
 The UN-REDD Programme supports nationally-led REDD+ processes and promotes the informed and meaningful involvement of all stakeholders, including Indigenous Peoples and other forest-dependent communities, in national and international REDD+ implementation.

-The Programme supports national REDD+ readiness efforts in 46 partner countries, spanning Africa, Asia-Pacific and Latin America, in two ways: (i) direct support to the design and implementation of UN-REDD National Programmes; and (ii) complementary support to national REDD+ action through common approaches, analyses, methodologies, tools, data and best practices developed through the UN-REDD Global Programme.
-By July 2012, total funding for these two streams of support to countries totaled US$117.6 million.
+The Programme supports national REDD+ readiness efforts in partner countries spanning Africa, Asia-Pacific and Latin America, in two ways: (i) direct support to the design and implementation of UN-REDD National Programmes; and (ii) complementary support to national REDD+ action through common approaches, analyses, methodologies, tools, data and best practices developed through the UN-REDD Global Programme.
+By June 2014, total funding for these two streams of support to countries totaled US$195.7 million.
 For an overview of current funds and budget allocations, consult the Programme’s Multi-Partner Trust Fund Gateway.

 All general inquiries about the UN-REDD Programme can be directed to the UN-REDD Programme Secretariat, located in Geneva, Switzerland.

 Read more about the UN-REDD Programme's Donors and Partners.

 Download request form to participate in the UN-REDD Programme in English | French | Spanish

 Learn more about the UN-REDD Programme 2016-2020 consultative strategy development process